Southern Hemisphere Space Studies Program

 The Southern Hemisphere Space Studies Program is designed to meet the needs of:

-- Undergraduate students in the final two years of their studies seeking exposure to the various aspects of space studies to complement their undergraduate studies
+- Undergraduate students in the final two years of their studies.

 What Credit is Available in Other Programs?